damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## Show that birth decade differences are independent of time period using model comparison

 Run "splitSampesByBirthdecadeAndTimeperiod.py" to split the represnaive samples for each nation by birth decade and time period for both Secular-Rationalism and Cosmopolitanism.
 Then "createDataframeForkfold.py" converts all the nation matrices into a dataframe to be used in the model comparison.
 Then run "kfoldModelComparison.R" which compares hierachical linear regressions of increasing complexity, testing whether birth decade differneces are indepdent of time period.

-## create birth decade time series

-Running "makeBirthDecadeTrends.py"  averages each birth cohort over all time periods (using linear imputation to avoid period effect bias, but quadratic imputation is also possible).
-This creates birth decade time series files for Secular-Rationalism and Cosmopolitanism.
+Then run "plotKfoldPerformance.py" to plot these results for the supplimentary materials.

 ## run hierachical time-lagged regression

-Compare the derived birth decade time series for Secular-Rationlism (RAT), Cosmopolitanism (COS) Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
+Compare the derived birth decade time series for Secular-Rationlism (RAT), Cosmopolitanism (COS), Education (EDS), Life Expectency (LEX), Democracy (DEM) and GDP per capita (GDP) (provided in the folder "time_series_normalized").
 Run the file "runRegressions.R" to fit and save results.

 Changing the "adultAge" parameter runs regressions assuming an adult age of either 0-10, 10-20 or 20-30 years.